Kumbum Monastery: Monastic colleges

 Kumbum has four monastic colleges or faculties (dratsang).
 The largest is the Debate College or Faculty for Logic, the Shadupling Dratsang.
-Most of its divisions use the textbooks of Jetsunpa Chokyi-gyeltsen (1469–1544), as at Ganden Jangtsey and Sera Jey Colleges near Lhasa.
-A few of the divisions follow the textbooks of Kunkyen Jamyang-zhaypa Ngawang-tsondru (1648–1722), as at Gomang College of Drepung Monastery and Labrang Monastery.
+Most of its divisions use the textbooks of Jetsunpa Choekyi Gyeltsen (1469–1544), as at Ganden Jangtsey and Sera Jey Colleges near Lhasa.
+A few of the divisions follow the textbooks of Kunkyen Jamyang-Zhaypa-Ngawang-Tsondru (1648–1722), as at Gomang College of Drepung Monastery and Labrang Monastery.
 The highest degrees of Geshe Rabjampa and Geshe Shayrampa are awarded at the Kumbum Monlam Prayer Festival each year.

-Gyüpa Dratsang, the Tantric College, or Sangngag Dechenling Datsang was founded by Chojey Legpa-gyatso in 1649.
+Gyüpa Dratsang, the Tantric College, or Sangngag Dechenling Datsang was founded by Chojey Legpa Gyatso in 1649.
 The curriculum follows that of Gyumay Lower Tantric College of Lhasa.
 After study of the major texts and commentaries of the Guhyasamāja tantra, Cakrasaṃvara Tantra and Vajrabhairava tantra, monks receive the geshe ngagrampa degree.

-In 1711, Chuzang Lozang-tenpay-gyeltsen built a new Tantric College, Ngagpa Dratsang.
+In 1711, Chuzang Lozang-Tenpai-Gyeltsen built a new Tantric College, Ngagpa Dratsang.
 In 1723, the Qing armies severely damaged the four great monasteries of the Qinghai region – Kumbum, Gonlung, Serkog and Chuzang and many monks fled.
 Soon afterwards, the Qing commander asked the 21st Throne Holder to convert the new Ngagpa Dratsang into a Medical College, and this was done.
-With the appointment of several famous doctors, the Medical College, Menpa Dratsang Sorig-dargyey-zhenpen-norbuling was opened in 1725.
+With the appointment of several famous doctors, the Medical College, Menpa Dratsang Sorig-Dargey-Zhenphen-Norbuling was opened in 1725.
 It became a separate college during the time of the 22nd Throne Holder.
 The doctors who are graduated receive the Menrampa degree.

 The fourth college at Kumbum is the Kalachakra College, Dükhor Dratsang or Dukor Dratsang Rigden Losel ling.
 It was founded in 1820 by Ngawang Shedrub Tenpé Nyima.
 Monks at this college also study astrology and receive the tsirampa degree upon completion of their education.